RafaelyRezende/Born2BeRocky/README.md

 <code>useradd -u 4242 -d /home/username -m username</code>

-Some useful flags are the -u flag to set an specific user ID number, the -d flag sets the path of the home directory for the new user (in case the default directory is not desirable) and -m creates the home directory.
-NOTE: if you want to set up default files/directories inside the user's home directory when creating a new user, add the necessary files in the <i>/etc/skel</i> directory.
+Some useful flags are the -u flag to set an specific user ID number, the -d flag sets the path of the home directory for the new user (in case the default directory is not desirable) and -m creates the home directory. <strong>NOTE</strong>: if you want to set up default files/directories inside the user's home directory when creating a new user, add the necessary files in the <i>/etc/skel</i> directory.

 Together with the username of an user, a password needs to be set in place for the user to access the server.
 This can be achieved with the command: